cscheid/cscheid.net/writing/data_science/pca.md

    specific order.
 Show that the PCA of a dataset is independent of the choice of ordering of rows in the matrix $X$.

+4. Finish the argument that any matrix $M$ that can be written as $M = X^T X$ cannot have a negative eigenvalue.

+## Acknowledgments

+Mingwei Li provided careful proofreading and exercise suggestions.

 # Footnotes

 [^1]: The decomposition of a matrix $M$ into $M = U \Lambda U^T$, that is, into an orthogonal matrix, a diagonal matrix, and the inverse of the same orthogonal matrix is known as a "diagonalization" of amatrix.
 In this form, it should be easy to see that the columns of $U$ are the eigenvectors of $M$, and the diagonal entries of $\Lambda$ are the eigenvectors (so this is also often known as an "eigendecomposition").